mjpitz/mjpitz/_posts/2019-03-17-64bit-raspberry-pi.md

 That's it!
 The default hostname, username and password are `ubuntu`.
 One of the immediate differences you'll probably notice is that the node will not be resolvable via `ubuntu.local`.
-(This presumes that your router supports network level hostnames).
+(This presumes that your router supports network level host names).
 You'll need to get the IP address through your router's management console or by grabbing it from the Pi directly.